IreneCrisologo/phirad/README.md

 Collection of notebooks in processing the Philippine Radar Network data and other geospatial data related to weather.

-The processing of the radar data relies on the Python module [wradlib](https://github.com/wradlib/wradlib)
+The processing of the radar data relies on the Python module [wradlib](https://github.com/wradlib/wradlib).

+For other information about the Philippine Radar Network, events seen by the radars, and other random stuff, head on to [my blog](philippineradarnetwork.wordpress.com)

 #### To do list: